DomenicoSacco94/blog/posts/[2025-03-24] --- The rose and the thorns, how I use to create my backend applications.md

 tags: [posts]
 ---

-[WIP]
+[Work In Progress]

-### Backend applications with Spring: a recurring solution to a recurring problem
+## Backend applications with Spring: a recurring solution to a recurring problem

 Developing a REST API Backend application is one of the most frequent task a developer needs to do.
 From San Francisco to Melbourne, every day some developer, somewhere, needs to set up a backend application serving some REST endpoints.